Makiivka: History

+Ancient prior settlement

+The rough area of the city has been inhabited for millennia.
+Kurgans from the Bronze Age, Scythian civilization, and the 800s-1200s AD have been excavated in the surrounding area.

+Founding

-For a long time Makiivka was thought to have been established in 1777, but recent research shows that it has been mentioned in historical records since approx. 1696.
-The first mine was opened in 1875.
-In 1899 metallurgical settlement was founded nearby called Dmytrievsk, named after Dmitry Ilovaisky, son of count Ilovaysky - the landlord of the region.
+Makiyivka was founded in 1690 under the name Yasinovka, as a Cossack settlement.
+In 1777, the free settlement was reorganized into a military settlement by order of the tsarist government.
+It was first mentioned in documents at that time.
+In 1875–1877, several minor mines were opened nearby.
+In 1899, a metallurgical settlement was founded nearby called Dmitriyevsk (Dmytriyivsk), named after Dmitry Ilovaisky, son of count Ilovaysky - the landlord of the region.
 Makiivka was only a small village when it was combined with nearby Dmytriivsk.
 Dmytriivsk subsequently developed as one of the largest coal-mining and industrial centres of the Donets Basin coalfield.
-In 1931, Dmytriivsk-Makiyivka was renamed Makiivka.
+In 1931, Dmytriivsk was renamed Makiivka.

+Industrialization and the Soviet era

+The city became increasingly industrialized throughout the 1930s, with its population rising from 79,000 in 1926 to 242,000 in 1939.
+In 1939, the Jewish population of Makiivka was 8,000.

 During World War II, the town was under German occupation from 22 October 1941 until 6 September 1943.

-Jews in Makiivka

-In 1939, the Jewish population of Makiivka was 8,000.
-In the Operational Situation Report (USSR No. 177) of Nazi German Chief of the Security Police dated from March 6, 1942, it is stated that as a result of the measures carried out by Einsatzkommando 6, both the Horlivka and Makiivka districts had been made "free of Jews".
+In the Operational Situation Report (USSR No. 177) of German Chief of the Security Police dated from 6 March 1942, it is stated that as a result of the measures carried out by Einsatzkommando 6, both the Horlivka and Makiivka districts had been made "free of Jews".
 Nazis and Ukrainian collaborators executed a total of 493 people here, among them 80 political agitators, 44 saboteurs and looters, and 369 Jews.
+The Germans operated the Dulag 102 and Dulag 123 transit prisoner-of-war camps in the city in 1942 and 1943, respectively.

+After the end of the war, Makiivka was rebuilt.
+By 1959, its population had reached 381,000.

+Ukrainian independence

-In September 2006, the first synagogue has been consecrated in Makiivka after almost 70 years.
+In September 2006, the first synagogue was consecrated in Makiivka after almost 70 years.
 The house at 51 Lva Tolstogo street serves not only a synagogue, but also a community center for a Jewish community of Makiivka containing 2,000 members.
 The chief rabbi of Makiivka is Eliyahu Kremer.
 Makiivka Jewish community chairman is Alexander-Mikhoel Katz.